by Rick Kuwahara COO of Paubox

 Even replies are automatically encrypted.

-Paubox also integrates with G Suite, Office 365 and other commercial email providers, so you don’t have to change your email address.
+Paubox also integrates with Google Workspace, Microsoft 365 and other commercial email providers, so you don’t have to change your email address.

 This ease of use doesn’t come at the expense of security.